bradleydkoenen/my-oss-contrib/README.md

   * **First, fork the first-contriution repository**
   <img src="forkscreenshot.png" alt="Fork Screenshot">

-  * **Second, clone the first-contribution repository** -click on the clone button and then click the copy to clipboard icon
+  * **Second, clone the first-contribution repository.
+Click on the clone button and then click the copy to clipboard icon**

 - Either a video screen capture with voice over screenshots with descriptions